mentionthewar/mind-your-manors/README.md

 The <strong>English Monastic database</strong> connects (among other things) monastic houses such as abbeys with the manors they owned.
 More information about the dataset is <a href="https://www.ucl.ac.uk/library/digital-collections/collections/monastic">here</a>

-<a href="https://www.envidat.ch/dataset/digitizing-historical-plague">Digitizing historical plague</a> provides time and place data for a large range of (British and International) plague outbreaks.
+<strong><a href="https://www.envidat.ch/dataset/digitizing-historical-plague">Digitizing historical plague</a></strong> provides time and place data for a large range of (British and International) plague outbreaks.
 The dataset incldes outbreaks beyond the medieval period.